GaiaSaveri/Advance-Programming-Exam/ReadMe.md

-Group composed by: Giovanni Pinna and Milton Plasencia
+Group composed by: Pinna Giovanni, Plasencia Milton and Saveri Gaia